-Possible Symptoms of Pulmonary Embolism
+Symptoms Of Pulmonary Embolism

-Doctors Must Be On Guard for Dangerous Pulmonary Embolisms
+Doctors Must Be On Guard For Dangerous Pulmonary Embolisms